-Stock markets went through enormous changes in the first decade of the 21st century.
+Stock markets have gone through enormous changes in the last decade.
 In 2005, the NYSE and Nasdaq exchanges accounted for over 75% of all trade in U.S. stocks.
 Since that time, however, competition from new, fully electronic exchanges and alternative trading systems has caused their market share to dramatically decline, as shown in Figure 1.4.
-By 2012, these new entrants handled more than 50% of all trades.
+Today, these new entrants handle more than 50% of all trades.